produle/prevjs/README.md

 ```
+## Tips
+To setup absolute paths to assets inside the ejs files, Use this variable ```<%= siteobj.urlpath =>```
+It comes with a trailing slash and automatically detects between local and production environments.

 ## About EJS
 To know more about EJS and how to create websites with EJS templates check their website https://ejs.co/